 So, if you are an owner looking to sell a fire damaged house you are at an immediate disadvantage.

-The first thing you will need to do is repair the fire damage.
+The first thing you will need to do is repair the fire damage to your home.
 Most buyers don’t want to buy a house with visible damage.
 They want to see a house that looks like new.
-Also, a repaired, nice-looking home may convince them that the house is in great condition and safe to live in.
+Also, a repaired and nicer-looking home may convince them that the house is in great condition and safe to live in.

-To be honest, this becomes something of a “Catch-22” situation for many home owners.
-You can’t sell the house without repairing the damage but you can’t get your money’s worth on the sales price to cover the high cost of the repairs.
+To be honest, this becomes something of a “Catch-22” situation for many homeowners.
+You can’t sell the house without repairing the damage, but you also can’t get your money’s worth on the sales price to cover the high cost of the repairs.